odilektasli/OzerDilektasli-Panteon-DemoProject/README.md

-# Platform Runner game for 'Panton' developed by Özer DİLEKTAŞLI
+# Platform Runner game for 'Panteon' developed by Özer DİLEKTAŞLI

 The windows build can be find in the ProjectBuild folder.